-(i) The Company approved a new compensation plan for the Company's employees and all of its management (the "Plan") for the year 2015, composed of increases in salaries as well as cash bonuses.
-The payment of cash bonuses under the Plan is subject to the satisfaction of certain pre-conditions, such as profitability and minimum EBITDA, while the actual bonus that may be paid to each participant under the Plan is based on each participant's meeting of certain key performance indicators (determined based on the overall performance of the Company and the individual performance of each participant).
+- As part of the Company's 2014 restructuring, an additional early retirement plan was agreed (h) with the employees union.
+The liability in respect of such plan, in an amount of US\$ 23 million, was recognized during the third quarter of 2014 under "termination benefit expenses". - The Company approved a compensation plan for the Company's employees and all of its (i) management (the "Plan") for the year 2015, composed of increases in salaries as well as cash bonuses.
+The payment of cash bonuses under the Plan is subject to the satisfaction of certain pre-conditions, such as profitability and minimum EBITDA.
 As such pre-conditions were not met, no expenses were incurred in 2015 with regards to this plan.
+In addition, the Company is committed to pay, to certain executives, a bonus in case of an IPO or M&A transaction, as defined in the agreements.